frakev/photos-location/README.md

 # photos-location
-Call Google Places API for retrieve locations using Exif and a directory to search for photos.
+Call Google Places API for retrieve location using Exif and a directory to search for photos.

 ## CREATE YOUR API KEY